iifl-logo

 Whole Time Director and Chief Financial Officer

-Mr. Rajat Raja Kothari:
+Mr. Rajat Raja Kothari

-Company Secretary and Compliance Officer
+Company Secretary

-19. DIRECTORS RESPONSIBILITY STATEMENT
+18. DIRECTORS RESPONSIBILITY STATEMENT

-20. INDEPENDENT DIRECTORS AND THEIR MEETING
+19. INDEPENDENT DIRECTORS AND THEIR MEETING

 All the Independent Directors of the Company have given their declarations to the Company under Section 149(7) of the Act that they meet the criteria of independence as provided under Section 149(6) of the Act and Regulation 16(1)(b) of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (‘the Listing Regulations).
 In the opinion of the Board, they fulfill the conditions of independence as specified in the Act and the Listing Regulations and are independent of the management.

-21. STATUTORY AUDITORS
+20. STATUTORY AUDITORS

 M/s.
-H.R.Jain & Co., Chartered Accountants, Udaipur (ICAI FRN: 000262C), were appointed as Statutory Auditors of the Company at the 30th Annual General Meeting held on June 30, 2022 to hold office till the conclusion of the 35thAnnual General Meeting held in the year 2027-28.
+H.R.Jain& Co., Chartered Accountants, Udaipur (ICAI FRN:000262C), were appointed as Statutory Auditors of the Company at the 30th Annual General Meeting held on June 30, 2022 to hold office till the conclusion of the 35thAnnual General Meeting held in the year 2027-28.
+M/s.
+H.R.Jain& Co. has confirmed that they are not disqualified from continuing as Auditors of the Company.

-22. QUALIFICATION IN THE AUDITORS REPORT - BOARDS COMMENTS OR EXPLANATION
+21. QUALIFICATION IN THE AUDITORS REPORT - BOARDS COMMENTS OR EXPLANATION

 The Auditors Report does not contain any qualification, reservation or adverse remark or disclaimer.

-23. SECRETERIAL AUDITORS AND THEIR REPORT
+22. SECRETERIAL AUDITORS AND THEIR REPORT

-The secretarial audit report given by M/s P. Talesara & Associates, Practicing Company Secretary under the provisions of Section 204 of the Companies Act, 2013 for the Financial Year 2024-25 does not contain any qualification, reservation or adverse remark.
+The secretarial audit report given by M/s P. Talesara & Associates, Practicing Company Secretary under the provisions of Section 204 of the Companies Act, 2013 for the Financial Year 2025-26 does not contain any qualification, reservation or adverse remark.
 The secretarial audit report is provided as Annexure A forming part of this report.

-24. MANAGEMENT DISCUSSION AND ANALYSIS REPORT
+23. MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-Pursuant to SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 Management Discussion and Analysis Report is presented as a separate Section as Annexure B forming part of annual report.
+Pursuant to SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 Management Discussion and Analysis Report is presented as a separate section as Annexure B forming part of annual report.

-26. CEO/CFO CERTIFICATE
+25. CEO/CFO CERTIFICATE

-Chief Executive Officer and Chief Financial Officer compliance certificate as stipulated under Regulation 17(8) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (Listing Regulations) is annexed as Annexure 3 in this report.
+Chief Executive Officer and Chief Financial Officer compliance certificate as stipulated under Regulation 17(8) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (Listing Regulations) is present as Annexure 3 in this report.

 The particulars relating to conservation of energy, technology absorption, foreign exchange earnings and outgo, as required to be disclosed pursuant to Section 134 of the Companies Act, 2013 are as follows:

-Your Company is continuously engaged in the process of energy conservation and is continuously putting its efforts to improve energy management by way of monitoring energy related parameters on regular basis.
+Your company is continuously engaged in the process of energy conservation and is continuously putting its efforts to improve energy management by way of monitoring energy related parameters on regular basis.

-To achieve the above objective, the following steps are taken to cut down the consumption of energy:
+To achieve the above objective, the following steps are taken to

-• Creating awareness of energy saving within the organization to avoid wastage of energy.
+Creating awareness of energy saving within the organization to avoid wastage of energy.

-• R&D Activities and Adopting new Technology.
+R&D Activities and Adopting new Technology.

 (i) Efforts made towards technology absorption:

-• Continuously monitoring the production patterns and inclusion of new tested technology products.
+Continuously monitoring the production patterns and inclusion of new tested technology products.

-• Constantly striving towards developing of new designs and products.
+Constantly striving towards developing of new designs and products.

-• Investing in new technology of moulds and machinery.
+Investing in new technology of moulds and machinery.

 (ii) Benefits derived as a result of the above efforts: